Moorgate tube crash: Rescue

-By 12:00 noon only five live casualties were left to be extracted; by 3:15 pm only two were left: Margaret Liles, a 19-year-old Woman Police Constable (WPC), and Jeff Benton, who worked at the London Stock Exchange.
+By 12:00 noon only five live casualties were left to be extracted; by 3:15 pm only two were left: Margaret Liles, a 19-year-old woman police constable (WPC), and Jeff Benton, who worked at the London Stock Exchange.
 They were in the front part of the first carriage at the time of the crash and ended up trapped together, pinned down under the girders of the carriage's structure.
 The Fire Brigade worked for several hours to release Benton, but it became apparent that Liles needed to be removed first, which could only be done by amputating her left foot.
-She was finally removed from the wreckage after the procedure at 8.55 pm; Benton was removed at 10:00 pm.
+She was removed from the wreckage after the procedure at 8.55 pm; Benton was removed at 10:00 pm.
 As soon as Benton had been removed, all equipment was turned off and silence was ordered among the emergency services.
 Shouts were made for any people trapped to respond; there were no responses and the site medical officer declared that all the remaining bodies in the wreckage were dead.
 During the day mouth-to-mouth resuscitation had been needed to save two people, and two victims died of crush syndrome soon after being released from the wreckage.
 Benton also died of crush syndrome, in hospital on 27 March 1975, despite initially good progress.